uvarc/rc-website/content/userinfo/rivanna/software/python.md

 {{< module-versions module="anaconda" >}}

-The module version extensions, i.e. py2.7 and py3.6, indicate the version of the Python interpreter.
+The module version suffices, e.g. py2.7 and py3.8, indicate the version of the Python interpreter.

 # Python and MPI